zmike/zmike.github.io/_posts/2021-11-11-real-benchmarking.md

 The answer won't surprise you: `GL_QUADS`.

 Indeed, because zink is a driver relying on the Vulkan API, only the primitive types supported by Vulkan can be directly drawn.
 This means any app using `GL_QUADS` is going to have a very bad time.

+`glxgears` is exactly one of these apps, and (now that there's a ticket open) I was forced to take action.

+## Transquadmation